Foolproof Shortcrust Pastry

 • 1 egg yolk

-• cup cold water, approximately
+• 1/3 cup cold water, approximately

 Directions

-• Place the flour, butter and egg yolk into a food processor (see Note 1 if you don’t have a food processor).
+• Place the flour, salt, butter and egg yolk into a food processor (see Note 1 if you don’t have a food processor).
 Turn onto a low-medium speed and gradually pour in the water while it is running.
 Pour in just enough water until the dough forms a ball.
 It shouldn’t be sticky.

 • Divide in two.
 Wrap each half well in plastic and refrigerate for 30 minutes.